OliverGilmi/DiscordRadioBot/README.md

   8. Now comes the really important part: The Token.
 Go back to your Bot's Dashboard tab and copy the Token.
 Then paste it inbetween the `""` of the `"token"`-field.<br>
      Be careful not to delete, replace or add any character on accident, because it can cause your Bot to remain offline.<br>
      Also, never publish the token anywhere - ever.
-Otherwise, people could perform malicious actions with your application, so you would be responsible for it.
+Otherwise, people could perform malicious actions with your application, so you would be responsible for it.<br>
      ([Show as image](https://user-images.githubusercontent.com/64920118/136692232-3d58ce3c-cb27-4f67-a905-b03d203789bc.png))

   9. If you want to have custom status(es) for your Bot, fill them into the `[]` of the `"status"`.
 Insert mutliple ones by seperating them with a comma (`,`).